-The 2017 board of Manitobans for Human Rights Inc. (MHRI)
+The 2022 Board/Staff of Manitobans for Human Rights (MHR)

-The board of directors of Manitobans for Human Rights Inc. is a diverse group of hard working, respectful individuals from all walks of life who share a commitment to human rights.
+The board of directors of Manitobans for Human Rights is a diverse group of hard-working, respectful individuals from all walks of life who share a commitment to human rights.
 The goal of the board is to work with all Manitobans to promote human rights learning across this great province of Manitoba and for Winnipeg to be the next Human Rights City in Canada.

 - Mary Lou Bourgois